Posts by malia

 Read MoreSacred Garden 2016 – A Performance Art Project

-Watch a video-summary of this performance!
-(30 min of a 1.5 hour show) : SACRED GARDEN, AN OUTDOOR PERFORMANCE ART EXPERIENCE.
-Sacred Garden 2016 is an outdoor performance art experience centering stories of womanhood.
-This intergenerational and multicultural ensemble includes Rachael Bird, Maryam Houshyar, Filsan Ibrahim, Zea Leguizamon, Lula Saleh, Simone Rendon, Vidhya Shanker, Sarojini…
+SACRED GARDEN, AN OUTDOOR PERFORMANCE ART EXPERIENCE.
+Sacred Garden (2016) was an outdoor performance art experience centering stories of womanhood.
+This intergenerational and multicultural ensemble included Rachael Bird, Maryam Houshyar, Filsan Ibrahim, Zea Leguizamon, Lula Saleh, Simone Rendon, Vidhya Shanker, Sarojini Pokawa, and Star Williams.
+We shared our life-passages through improvised movement and storytelling, featuring…

 Read More“Wild America” a nature documentary with host Malia Burkhart.